acg-team/tral/README.markdown

   - Refinement of tandem repeat annotations with circular profile hidden Markov models
   - User-defined output formats

-The source code is [documented on GitHub IO](https://acg-team.github.io/tral/).
+The source code is [documented on GitHub IO].

 ### Version
 0.3.5